 Despite being in the age of tech-stock blue-sky investing, many investors still adopt a more traditional strategy; buying shares in profitable companies like Sequoia Financial Group (ASX:SEQ).
 Even if this company is fairly valued by the market, investors would agree that generating consistent profits will continue to provide Sequoia Financial Group with the means to add long-term value to shareholders.

 How Fast Is Sequoia Financial Group Growing Its Earnings Per Share?

-In the last three years Sequoia Financial Group has undergone a massive growth in earnings per share took off; so much so that this three year growth rate wouldn't be a fair assessment of the company's future.
+In the last three years Sequoia Financial Group's earnings per share took off; so much so that it's a bit disingenuous to use these figures to try and deduce long term estimates.
 Thus, it makes sense to focus on more recent growth rates, instead.
 Impressively, Sequoia Financial Group's EPS catapulted from AU$0.027 to AU$0.048, over the last year.
-It's a rarity to see 77% year-on-year growth like that.
+It's a rarity to see 79% year-on-year growth like that.
 Shareholders will be hopeful that this is a sign of the company reaching an inflection point.

 Are Sequoia Financial Group Insiders Aligned With All Shareholders?